The Angel’s Gala

 Public Relations/Media + Sponsorship Coordinator

-Chandler serves on The Angel’s Gala committee as Sponsorship & PR Coordinator, while she and Jimmy also serve on the Bereavement Suite Committee, helping create a space for families navigating loss.
+Chandler continues Olivia’s mission by serving on The Angel’s Gala committee.
+Chandler and Jimmy both serve on the Bereavement Suite Committee, helping create a space for families navigating loss.
+They do all of this while running Love Like Oliva.
+Their journey through infant loss ignited a passion for supporting other grieving families.

 • Slide title